-- Masks will remain optional in all APS facilities and school buses. - As of July 31, 2023, APS will NO longer offer COVID-19 testing at any APS buildings or schools. - As of June 30, 2023, staff are NO longer required to participate in COVID-19 surveillance testing.

-- APS will continue to follow DPH Isolation and Close Contact guidelines.
-APS isolation and quarantine guidelines can be found here: COVID-19 Updates and Alerts webpage - o Individuals who test positive for a Communicable Disease will need to follow isolation guidelines. - o Individuals exposed to a positive Communicable Disease do not need to quarantine at home.
+- Masks will remain optional in all APS facilities and school buses. - APS no longer offers COVID-19 testing at any APS buildings or schools. - APS employees are no longer required to participate in COVID-19 surveillance testing. - APS will continue to follow DPH Isolation and Close Contact guidelines.
+APS isolation and quarantine guidelines can be found here: COVID-19 Updates and Alerts webpage - Individuals who test positive for a Communicable Disease will need to follow isolation guidelines. - Individuals exposed to a positive Communicable Disease do not need to quarantine at home.
 Individuals may continue to report to work or school if they remain without symptoms.
-Please reference the Close Contact guidelines for more information. - Students and staff who test positive or have a Communicable Disease exposure must complete a self-report form found at the following link: COVID-19 Self Report form. - Supervisors should use the link for Communicable Diseases Supervisor Guidance: COVID-19 Supervisor Guidance
+Please reference the Close Contact guidelines for more information. - Students and staff who test positive or have a Communicable Disease exposure must complete a self-report form found at the following link: COVID-19 Self Report form.

+Supervisors should use the link for Communicable Diseases Supervisor Guidance: COVID-19 Supervisor Guidance